AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 </figure>

-Spiritualist is arguably the more important of the two since she basically serves as a free Polymerization, but Headman allows you to resurrect Gravekeeper's while bypassing Necrovalley's effect.
-Toss in two copies of **Hidden Temples of Necrovalley** for good measure since nearly every archetype special summons these days.
+**Gravekeeper's Spiritualist** is arguably the more important of the two since she basically serves as a free Polymerization; I recommend running two of her, as three tends to clog your hand.
+Be sure to toss in a couple copies of **Super Polymerization** and some generic fusions.

+**Gravekeeper's Headman** is mostly situational, so I run only one copy of him; he allows you to resurrect a Gravekeeper's monster while bypassing Necrovalley's effect.
+So you could potentially resurrect Spiritualist and go for a fusion.

+The spell **Royal Tribute** was also recently unlimited, so a great strategy is to run a low-monster variant of Gravekeeper's and toss in three copies of this bad boy to completely ruin your opponent's hand.
+This works especially well with **Card of Demise**.

 Talk about reviving the dead—a welcome buff to one of my favorite archetypes!